 Although we believe that oral sulopenem and sulopenem have the potential to treat uUTI, cUTI and cIAI in humans based on the results of prior preclinical studies and clinical trials, we cannot guarantee that oral sulopenem and/or sulopenem will demonstrate the expected efficacy in clinical trial patients to the satisfaction of the FDA and/or other regulators.
 We also cannot guarantee that the projections made from the pharmacokinetic and pharmacodynamic models that we developed from non-clinical and clinical oral sulopenem and sulopenem studies will be validated in these clinical trials.
 For example, while we believe that sulopenem has the potential to treat cIAIs and cUTIs in humans based on the results of prior preclinical studies and clinical trials, sulopenem did not meet the primary endpoint of statistical non-inferiority compared to the control therapy in our Phase 3 cIAI and cUTI clinical trials.
-While we believe the secondary supporting analyses and safety data in all three Phase 3 clinical trials support the potential of sulopenem in the treatment of multi-drug resistant infections, we cannot guarantee that these supporting analyses are indicative of efficacy of sulopenem in treating cIAI or cUTI.
-Similarly, while we believe that sulopenem has the potential to treat uUTI in humans based on the results of prior preclinical studies and clinical trials, and based on our Phase 3 uUTI clinical trial, in the population of patients with baseline pathogens resistant to quinolones, in which sulopenemmet the related primary endpoint by demonstrating statistical significance in the overall response rate by treatment arm in the ciprofloxacin-resistant population, sulopenem did not meet the primary endpoint of statistical non-inferiority compared to ciprofloxacin in the population of patients with baseline pathogens susceptible to ciprofloxacin in our Phase 3 uUTI clinical trial.
+While we believe the secondary supporting analyses and safety data in all three Phase 3 clinical trials support the potential of sulppenem in the treatment of multi-drug resistant infections, we cannot guarantee that these supporting analyses are indicative of efficacy of sulppenem in treating cIAI or cUTI.
+Similarly, while we believe that subpenem has the potential to treat uUTI in humans based on the results of prior preclinical studies and clinical trials, and based on our Phase 3 uUTI clinical trial, in the population of patients with baseline pathogens resistant to quinolones, in which sulopenem met the related primary endpoint by demonstrating statistical significance in the overall response rate by treatment arm in the ciprofloxacin-resistant population, sulopenem did not meet the primary endpoint of statistical noninferiority compared to ciprofloxacin in the population of patients with baseline pathogens susceptible to ciprofloxacin in our Phase 3 uUTI clinical trial.
 Based on discussions with the FDA at a pre-NDA meeting and previous correspondence with the FDA, we submitted an NDA for oral sulopenem for the treatment of uUTI in patients with a quinolone non-susceptible pathogen in the fourth quarter of 2020 and the FDA accepted the application for review in January 2021.
-On July 23, 2021, we received a CRL from the FDA in respect of the NDA.The CRL provided that additional data are necessary to support approval of oral sulopenem for the treatment of adult women with uUTIs caused by designated susceptible microorganisms proven or strongly suspected to be non-susceptible to a quinolone and recommended that we conduct at least one additional adequate and well-controlled clinical trial, potentially using a different comparator drug.
+On July 23, 2021, we received a CRL from the FDA in respect of the NDA.
+The CRL provided that additional data are necessary to support approval of oral sulopenem for the treatment of adult women with uUTIs caused by designated susceptible microorganisms proven or strongly suspected to be non-susceptible to a quinolone and recommended that we conduct at least one additional adequate and well-controlled clinical trial, potentially using a different comparator drug.
 Additionally, the FDA recommended that we conduct further non-clinical investigation to determine the optimal dosing regimen, although the FDA stated that this recommendation does not raise an approvability issue.
-We plan to have a Type A meeting with the FDA to identify the next steps as to thepotential additional clinical and non-clinical work to support a potential resubmission of the NDA for approval of oral sulopenem.
-There can be no assurance that we will be in a position to resolve the matters set forth in the CRL, that we will be able to design, initiate and complete the future clinical trial and potential non-clinical studies intended to support a resubmission of our NDA or that any data generated by future clinical and potential non-clinical investigation will be adequate to support resubmission or ap
+We had a Type A meeting with the FDA in September 2021 to discuss the steps required for potential resubmission of the NDA for oral sulopenem.
+We have requested a Type B meeting with the FDA to discuss the design of a potential new clinical trial to support such potential resubmission.
+There can be no assurance that we will be in a position to resolve the matters set forth in the CRL, that we will be able to design, initiate and complete the future clinical trial and potential non-clinical studies intended to support a resubmission of our NDA or that any data generated by future clinical and potential non-clinical investigation will be adequate to support resubmission or approval of our NDA.